 Under Coombs leadership, Deuxave consistently shows up on Best of Boston lists and earned a Wine Spectator Award of Excellence.
 Boston Chops was voted Food & Wine magazine’s “Best New Steakhouse” in 2015.
 Being named one of “Forbes 30 under 30” in 2012 catapulted Coombs onto the national stage.
 He works with influential brands including Mercedes-Benz and Hood Dairy as a brand ambassador and has been speaking at trade and education events around the country.
 He has appeared on Food Network’s “Chopped” and was featured in Food & Wine magazine.

 Coombs lives with his wife and new son Carter in Boston and like any good born and bred New Englander supports the Red Sox and the Patriots with unabashed loyalty.

-Taking over Deuxave’s General Manager and Sommelier duties from Jason Irving in 2017 has been a tremendous honor and experience for Ali.
-Having most recently worked as the Four Seasons’ sommelier, Ali believes in curating a wine list that represents the restaurant’s food and guests’ requests as well as up-and-coming trends and regions.
-Ali has helped maintain Deuxave as a Forbes 4-star establishment with strong focus on guest relationships and staff training.
+Having most recently worked as the Four Seasons’ Sommelier and Manager, Ali took over Deuxave’s General Manager and Sommelier duties in 2017.
+Ali believes in curating a wine list that represents the restaurant’s food and guests’ requests as well as up-and-coming trends and regions.
+Ali has helped maintain Deuxave as a Forbes 4-star establishment, as well as receive Wine Spectator Best of Award of Excellence with strong focus on guest relationships and staff training.